Contact us today

 Call 01273 676 712 to talk to someone who knows this trip

-Today is dedicated to exploring the Argentine side of the falls with your guide.
+Today is dedicated to the Iguazu Falls tour, where you will explore the Argentine side of the falls with your guide.
 In general terms, from the Brazilian side you get the best views, whereas on the Argentine side, you get closest to the falls.
 The falls are surrounded by a network of walkways and paths which allow you to walk above, beneath and even behind the massive curtains of water.

 Transfer to the airport and fly up to Salta this morning.
 On arrival you are met by your guide, who will take you on a walking tour of the city known as Salta la Linda (Salta the beautiful).
 Later this afternoon collect your car and drive to your very comfortable and friendly hotel about 25 minutes outside the city centre.